Chagarlamudirohitha/MDS_CBP/README.md

 - Run the `.ipynb` notebook **first** to create model files
 - The `.joblib` files are **required** for the app to work
 - This is a **screening tool**, not a diagnosis

+## Acknowledgment

+This project adapts code from [https://github.com/viochris/Diabetes-prediction-project.git] (Diabetes-prediction-project by viochris,licensed under the MIT License.)
+Special thanks to the original author for their open-source contribution. 🙌

 ## Made With